-4. PARATEC
+4. MATERIAL SCIENCE

-PARATEC (PARAllel Total Energy Code [5]) performs ab-initio quantum-mechanical total energy calculations using pseudopotentials and a plane wave basis set.
+PARATEC (PARAllel Total Energy Code [4]) performs ab-initio quantum-mechanical total energy calculations using pseudopotentials and a plane wave basis set.
 The pseudopotentials are of the standard norm-conserving variety.
 Forces can be easily calculated and used to relax the atoms into their equilibrium positions.
-PARA-TEC uses an all-band conjugate gradient (CG) approach to solve the Kohn-Sham equations of Density Functional Theory (DFT) and obtain the ground-state electron wavefunctions.
+PARATEC uses an all-band conjugate gradient (CG) approach to solve the Kohn-Sham equations of Density Functional Theory (DFT) and obtain the ground-state electron wavefunctions.
 DFT is the most commonly used technique in materials science, having a quantum mechanical treatment of the electrons, to calculate the structural and electronic properties of materials.
 Codes based on DFT are widely used to study properties such as strength, cohesion, growth, magnetic, optical, and transport for materials like nanostructures, complex surfaces, and doped semiconductors.
 Due to its accurate predictive power and computational efficiency, DFT based codes have been one of the largest consumer of supercomputing cycles in computer centers around the world.
-Figure 4 shows the induced current and charge density in crystalized glycine, calculated using PARATEC.
-These simulations are used to better understand nuclear magnetic resonance experiments [24].